utunga/thankful/doc/theory.md

 - **R'**: a balance sheet of trust lines (vested acknowledgements) creating a 'claimable reserve'
 - **L**: a public history of active and cleared acknowledgements, trust lines and any previous defaults etc.

 While a node can be pseudonymous it is assumed (at this point) that the balance sheets (B) and history (L) are publically available, by appropriate querying of the public record.
-"Validated" acknowledgements or trust lines can also be observed (by querying the appropriate block chain) and seen to verifably have cryptographically enforced access to reserves or tokens on the public blockchain/s.
+Acknowledgements or trust lines can also be observed (by querying the appropriate block chain) and seen to verifably have cryptographically enforced access to reserves or tokens on the public blockchain/s.
 This combination of information, combined with other information also available about public identities allows for reputation and (essentially) credit scores to be built up for nodes by other nodes (or by agents acting on behalf of those other nodes) querying the public record.

 ## Clearing and default

 There are two ways of 'clearing' an acknowledgment.
-Either (A) a circle of reciprocity can be suggested then agreed to by all parties in that chain or (B) the acknowledgement can be cleared by vesting of the claim on the hard currency token (creating a trust line).
+Either (A) a circle of reciprocity can be suggested and then agreed to by all parties in that chain or (B) the acknowledgement can be cleared by vesting of the claim on the hard currency token (creating a trust line).

 #### Clearance by vesting (or payment)